SREYASABU/redditbot/README.md

 - The bot includes rate limiting to comply with Reddit's API rules
 - Monitor the bot's activity, especially when first deploying
 - Be respectful of subreddit rules and Reddit's terms of service

-## 🤝 Contributing
-Feel free to submit issues and enhancement requests.
-Pull requests are welcome!